Thomas J. Calloway

 Thomas Junius Calloway (August 12, 1866–May 19, 1930) was an African-American journalist, educator and lawyer.
+He was born in Cleveland, Tennessee, the fifth of seven children.

 Calloway graduated from Fisk University in 1889 and was an undergraduate classmate of W. E. B. Du Bois.
-He went on to attend law school at Howard University, earning a law degree in 1894.
+He attended law school at Howard University, earning a law degree in 1904.
+While attending law school, he worked as a clerk at the War Department.